https://www.deakin.edu.au/__data/assets/image/0011/2464076/42502_bachelor-of-marketing-psychology_hero.jpeg

 Course overview

 Study the Bachelor of Marketing (Psychology) and become an expert at uncovering the driving factors behind consumer behaviour.
-Combine principles from complementary disciplines to unlock creative marketing solutions and graduate with a unique skill set that's in demand across all industries.
+Combine principles from the complementary disciplines of marketing and psychology to unlock creative marketing solutions and graduate with a unique skill set that is in demand across all industries.

 You will be trained in innovative data practices that allow you to shine a light on the different facets of consumer decision making – from culture and lifestyle to personality traits.
 Then, get practical experience translating these insights into influential marketing and communication strategies.